NationalSecurityAgency/skills-docs/docs/dashboard/install-guide/config.md

 ### Spring Boot Properties

-``skills-service`` is a Spring Boot application and will respect majority (if not all) Spring Boot properties.
+``skills-service`` is a Spring Boot application and will respect the majority (if not all) of Spring Boot configuration properties.
 Here is the complete list of available [Spring Boot Properties](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#data-properties)